buyallmemes/blog-api/posts/20240422-testing-guideline.md

 ![](assets/20240406-tg/image-20230327-134922.png)

-There's a reason why I labeled test pyramid at the beginning of the article as "classic."
+There's a reason why I labeled the test pyramid at the beginning of the article as "classic."
 I wanted to avoid "monolithic."
-But it's true, classic test pyramid was introduced in times of monoliths.
+But it's true, the classic test pyramid was introduced in times of monoliths.
 Big monoliths.
-With millions and millions lines of code.
+With millions and millions of lines of code.

 In the world of microservices, this pyramid evolved.
 It's no longer even a pyramid.
-It's evolved into what's called [Honeycomb Testing Strategy](https://engineering.atspotify.com/2018/01/testing-of-microservices/), which shifts the focus from internal implementation to external integrations, hence it suggests the higher quantity of integration test with unit test sprinkled on top.
+It's evolved into what's called [Honeycomb Testing Strategy](https://engineering.atspotify.com/2018/01/testing-of-microservices/), which shifts the focus from internal implementation to external integrations, hence it suggests a higher quantity of integration tests with unit tests sprinkled on top.

 ### Honeycomb Testing Strategy